iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="findservers"></a>
 # **FindServers**
-> FindServersResponseMessage FindServers (FindServersRequestMessage? findServersRequestMessage = null)
+> FindServersResponse FindServers (FindServersRequest? findServersRequest = null)